vcorreia-td/puma-error-poc/README.md

 `List here ENV vars which the service will not function without`

-* `API_KEYS`: Comma-separated list of values that are accepted as part of the `X-Api-key` header or the `api_key` parameter.
-Only requests including one of these keys in the `X-Api-key` header or `api_key` parameter will be serviced, otherwise they just get an HTTP 401 Unauthorized status code.
+* `API_KEYS`: Comma-separated list of values that are accepted as part of the `X-Api-Key` header or the `api_key` parameter.
+Only requests including one of these keys in the `X-Api-Key` header or `api_key` parameter will be serviced, otherwise they just get an HTTP 401 Unauthorized status code.
 To ease testing during development, these headers are ignored when `RACK_ENV` is `development`.

 Optional knobs: